 Growth of Global Payment Facilitator (PayFac) Population

-I’m not sure of the validity of this study as I can’t find the source document, however the reference provided is “AZPG calculations using data from Double Diamond Group / Infinicept, Boston Consulting Group, Cap Gemini, World Bank, Bank of Mexico, Visa, MasterCard, PayPal, Square, Shopify, Owler.com, Clearbit.com, interviews with global payments consultants, integrated payments executives, payment facilitators, and others”.
+This forecast was prepared by “AZPG calculations using data from Double Diamond Group / Infinicept, Boston Consulting Group, Cap Gemini, World Bank, Bank of Mexico, Visa, MasterCard, PayPal, Square, Shopify, Owler.com, Clearbit.com, interviews with global payments consultants, integrated payments executives, payment facilitators, and others”.

 What Types of Software Companies Are Becoming PayFacs?

 Credit Suisse categorizes 3 types of software companies that are becoming payments facilitators:

 Proliferation of Businesses That Help Software Companies Become PayFacs